 Everyone uses something different but the concept is still the same.
 You have to fill in part or all of the hole to give the screw something to grab onto again.
 You can use toothpicks, match sticks, golf tees, or wooden dowels and they will all accomplish the same goal of filling in the hole

-While any of them will be effective, I prefer to use wooden dowels and glue to ensure that it will never come loose again.
+While any of them will be effective, use wooden dowels and glue to ensure that it will never come loose again.
 If you are using tooth picks or match sticks, you can literally just break them off and insert them into the hole.
 For using wooden dowels, there are some extra steps

 1) Using a drill bit, widen the hole to fit the size of the wooden dowel you are using